MAMTAKURREY/FashionMart/Readme.txt

 STS
 --------------------------------------------

-1. Java JRE should be 14 version
+1. Java should be 8 version
 2. application properities - need to change DB credentials

 DB